openshift/enhancements/guidelines/enhancement_template.md

 ## Release Signoff Checklist

 - [ ] Enhancement is `implementable`
+- [ ] Jira Feature or Epic ticket link is included
 - [ ] Design details are appropriately documented from clear requirements
 - [ ] Test plan is defined
 - [ ] Operational readiness criteria is defined